 I find it hard to pray after masturbation…I am not sure if you are having a similar problem….I really want to be praying to God but its hard knowing that I masturbate… It’s even harder knowing that I will do it again after praying so it does not help my spirit.
 I need to know how you deal with this situation and if possible to prove that masturbation is not a sin.”

 So…for you and all the other guys out there who want to pray but can’t stop masturbating, I’ll try my best to answer this question—as a pastor and theologian.
 In doing so, I’m going to go out on a limb—not so much in answering whether masturbation is a sin (although I might be going out on a limb on that too!) as in giving you a different way to pray.

-(I realize that women also masturbate, but I have no experience of that.
+I realize that women also masturbate, although I have no experience of it.
 So this is written from a male perspective.
-However, my comments below about fantasizing while masturbating and the prayer suggestion at the end of the post could apply to a woman as well as a man.)
+However, my comments about what the Bible teaches about masturbation, about fantasizing while masturbating, and the prayer suggestion at the end of the post could apply to a girl as well as a boy.

 I’m also assuming that the questioner is a youth, so I am addressing youth here, not older adults who masturbate.
-(Older adults who find this blog article might recommend it to youth and young adults.)
+(Older adults who find this blog article might recommend it to youth.)

 Lack of Knowledge